-In a way, taking care of a pet is like having a young child; one that’s extremely energetic and potentially mischievous in a number of different ways.
-That’s why having the best pet apps that are out there can prove to be a huge help.
+In a lot of ways, taking care of a pet is like having a young child, one that’s extremely energetic and potentially mischievous in many different ways.
+That’s why having the best pet apps out there can be a huge help.

 - 1 So many pet apps, so little time